 Welcome!
 The lobby of the Deranged L.A.
-Crimes theater is open!
+Crimes theater is open.
 Grab a bucket of popcorn, some Milk Duds and a Coke and find a seat.
-Tonight’s feature is the LADY OF BURLESQUE (aka THE G-STRING MURDERS) directed by William Wellman and starring Barbara Stanwyck and Michael O’Shea.
+It is burlesque week at Deranged L.A.
+Crimes–beginning with the post, NO, NO, BABETTE, and wrapping up with tonight’s feature, LADY OF BURLESQUE, starring Barbara Stanwyck, Michael O’Shea and Pinky Lee.

 The movie is based on the 1941 novel by burlesque queen, Gypsy Rose Lee.
 Rumor has it that the novel was ghostwritten by mystery writer, Craig Rice.
 Rice (Georgiana Ann Randolph Craig) was the first female mystery writer to be featured on the cover of TIME MAGAZINE.